mutebg/pwa-sport/README.md

 - Use GEO location api to take current position
 - Sync with Strava - use firebase functions and https://www.npmjs.com/package/strava-v3
 - Voice on every KM
+- Google maps - with dynamic imports

 ## TODO
 - Add animations / transitions
-- Feature detection for iOS
 - Permission api to handle rejected permissions
-- Google maps - dynamic imports ?!
+- Convert to async/await
+- Configure webpack to use only latest ES version

 - List details